BitcoinExchangeFH/BitcoinExchangeFH/README.md

   <img src="doc/icon.jpg">
 </p>

-# BitcoinExchangeFH - Bitcoin exchange market data feed handler (OkCoin, Bitfinex, BitMEX and BTCC)
+# BitcoinExchangeFH - Bitcoin exchange market data feed handler (Kraken, OkCoin, Huobi, Bitfinex, BitMEX and BTCC)

 BitcoinExchangeFH is a slim application to record the price depth and trades in various exchanges.
 You can set it up quickly and record the all the exchange data in a few minutes!